Best of New York City for Kids 2012: Our Favorite New NYC Spots

 But our favorite new addition is Astoria's Kids Playhouse, which offers drop-in play for just $7 per kid, no need to buy a membership or enroll in a class.
 As you can see from our slide show, that two-and-a-half level Adventure Maze is a big hit with kids, plus there's an arcade.

 Every year brings a bunch of new sports or arts programs.
 But while your kids have undoubtedly played ball or drawn a picture, they probably haven't learned how to do most of these eclectic activities.

 Try juggling, acrobatics and the static trapeze in Aerial Arts NYC's youth circus program.

+Storefront Science closed its exploratorium in October 2013 but still offers classes at a variety of other locations.
 Study science at Storefront Science, an exploratorium in Washington Heights offering after-school clubs, open sessions and drop-off labs.

 Learn the ancient art of paper folding by following step-by-step instructions on touch-screen tablets at Taro's Origami Studio in Park Slope

 Or try another, lesser-known ancient art, batik (kind of like tie-dyeing but with hot wax instead of rubber bands) at the interactive Hiho Batik, also in Park Slope.